 I like to use Wright’s, because of the short ingredient list.
 You can find it in most grocery stores next to the barbecue sauces or grilling accoutrement for just a couple of bucks.

 If you’d still prefer to stay away from liquid smoke, try using smoked salt instead.
-That’s what I often use in my split pea soup.
+That’s what I often use in my vegan split pea soup.

 Smoked salt is obviously saltier than liquid smoke, though.
 So start with less salt and add more as needed.